 Free and reduced-price school meals also free up some household resources for other necessary purchases.
 Money that would have been used for school day lunches or breakfasts can be used for other meals.
 ERS researchers reviewed five recent studies that examined the effectiveness of NSLP in reducing food insecurity.
 The studies rely on a variety of independent data sources and different approaches to account for what researchers call selection bias—the self-selection of more vulnerable households into the group receiving food assistance.

 Some studies examined the effect of participation in the program, while others looked at the availability of school meals, comparing households’ food hardship during the school year to the summer when school meals are not available.
 All but one study found that the NSLP was associated with significantly lower rates of food insecurity for households with children.
 For example, researchers at St. Louis University and Virginia Commonwealth University found that food insufficiency increased in summer months for NSLP participant households but not for income-eligible nonparticipants, who had lower and more stable rates of food insufficiency throughout the year.

 Children’s Food Security and USDA Child Nutrition Programs , by Katherine Ralston, Katie Treen, Alisha Coleman-Jensen, and Joanne Guthrie, ERS, June 2017

-Household Food Security in the United States in 2015 , by Alisha Coleman-Jensen, Matthew Rabbitt, Christian Gregory, and Anita Singh, ERS, September 2016
+Household Food Security in the United States in 2015 , by Alisha Coleman-Jensen, Matthew P. Rabbitt, Christian A. Gregory, and Anita Singh, ERS, September 2016

-Child Nutrition Programs , by Joanne Guthrie, USDA, Economic Research Service, March 2017
+Child Nutrition Programs , by Joanne Guthrie and Katherine Ralston, USDA, Economic Research Service, October 2017